Disability Insurance Lawyers in North Carolina Winning Rightful Benefits For Clients

 Disability insurance coverage is regulated by a federal law known as the Employee Retirement Income Security Act (ERISA).

 Disability insurance policies are designed to replace 50 to 60 percent of your income, up to a preset maximum benefit amount.
 As a general rule, most LTD policies have a mandatory waiting period of three to six months after you have been rendered disabled before your benefits coverage can begin.
-Depending you may be able to obtain short or long-term disability insurance benefits depending on how your policy is written.
+You may be able to obtain short or long-term disability insurance benefits depending on how your policy is written.

 Some of the most common situations that may require an individual to claim disability insurance benefits include: